Yaak3/genetic-algorithm-ai/README.md

 # genetic-algorithm-ai

-Using Genetic Algorithm to reach the best population within a given range of possibilities.
+Using the Genetic Algorithm to reach the best population within a given range of possibilities and resolve the 'Traveling Salesman' problematic.